protozis/LBM_CYMB/physics.md

 - With Reynolds number equal 106.431 we know that it is a laminar flow since typical borderline between laminar and turbulence is 2300.
 Which also match the Mach number we defined, that the flow is much slower then the speed of sound and there should be no heavy compression during the simulation.
 - The simulation took place in a 480x270 meters area and the fluid speed in x-axis is 102 m/s, which means it take about 4.7 seconds to travel from the left side edge to the right side edge.
 Divide by the time conversion factor `CT`, we know it took 2771 steps of iterations for this trip.

 > [Warning] Keep in mind that I use the diameter of the cylinder for typical length in the calculation of Reynolds number.
-If multiple cylinders are included, maybe apply the mean distance between them for typical length will produce more accurate Reynolds number.
+If multiple cylinders are included, using the mean distance between them as the length in Reynolds number might be more appropriate.

 ## Inspecting the Simulation model
-It is time to discuss about those cylinders being placed in the simulation.
+It is time to discuss those cylinders being placed in the simulation.
 This is what a single cylinder looks like:

 ![BC](img/bc.png)

-In a 2D simulation that manipulate 3D calculation of a cylinder, we consider this cylinder is infinite long and the simulation depth is also infinite.
-All calculation relate to the geometric should consider to be unified by depth, like force, pressure, etc. Each cylinder is consider to be a rigid body and is connected with 2 springs and 2 dampers, which simplified the calculation of the mechanical of materials.
+In a 2D simulation this cylinder is infinite long and all fluid properties are uniform in the third direction.
+All physical quantities shall be considered in unit length, like force, pressure, etc. Each cylinder is considered to be a rigid body and is connected with 2 springs and 2 dampers, which simplified the calculation of the mechanical of materials.

 ![BC2](img/bc-2.png)

 This modeling will ignore the rotation of the cylinder, but it is easy to add another pair of spring and damper for angular movement in future.
-The interaction between the border of the cyliner and fluid around it is a simple bouncing-back model.
-These Two images indecate the direction after a bouncing was happened.
+The interaction between the border of the cylinder and fluid around it is a simple bouncing-back model.
+These two images indicates the direction after a bouncing happens.

 ![intercept](img/intercept.png)
 ![intercept2](img/intercept2.png)